 In this example, Geoff Gwilym, executive director at the Victorian Automobile Chamber of Commerce, used the onion analogy to explain how people might use electric cars in the future.
 Of course, the core of the onion is Melbourne's CBD while each ring represents the outer suburbs.

-So, if you want an audience to understand and embrace a big idea, think about how you might use an analogy, a metaphor or an anecdote to persuade or convince them.
+So, if you want an audience to understand and embrace a big idea, think about how you might use an analogy, an anecdote or even just a colourful turn of phrase to persuade or convince people.